Top Personal Care Trends of 2023

 Tattoos are more popular than many people think.
-Right now, one in 5 Americans has a tattoo, and, among millennials, nearly half have them.
+Right now, 3 in 10 Americans have a tattoo, and, among millennials, nearly half have them.
 Many choose to get tattoos that can be covered with clothing, so the size of the market is larger than it seems.
 But even visible tattoos are rising in popularity, which is a self-fulfilling cycle: a visible tattoo is an advertisement that it's okay to have tattoos.

 The creams themselves are usually based on lidocaine, which has been a popular local anesthetic for decades.
 Part of the rising popularity of tattoo numbing cream comes from branding: the ingredient is the same as it always was, but instead of buying a generic pain solution, customers are now buying one that solves their specific problem.
 This is especially important in health; it’s a product that already exists, but the branding assures the buyer that they’re getting exactly what they’re looking for, not doing a DIY hack.

 Trend Highlight – The Rise of the Scent Booster

 Fast fashion has a surprising side effect: as consumers own more clothes and wear each item less frequently, they’re missing out on the clean-laundry smell.
 Plus, as the line between workwear and workout-wear blurs, it becomes increasingly important to make sure clothes stay fresh for longer.